Valentina Triet

 Founded in 2019, Akwa Ibom is a non-profit exhibition space in Athens that approaches curating like editing a book – exploring how exhibitions can live on through photography and text.
 It focuses on experimental documentation and embraces the challenges of translating complex formats and ideas into other forms.
 Akwa Ibom brings together works from diverse disciplines, places and histories to uncover shared sensibilities and create new narratives.

-Valentina Triet (born 1991 in Winterthur) lives and works in Vienna.
+Valentina Triet (born 1991 in Winterthur) currently lives and works between Vienna and Zurich.
 Her practice spans drawing, photography, sculpture and video.
 She deals with techniques of orientation in architecture, infrastructure and landscape.
 She is interested in how certain patterns and arrangements help organise our surroundings, shaping how we think and move, but also limit certain perspectives.
 Her art plays with both recognisable forms and abstract elements, treating them as equals rather than placing one above the other.

 This is her first collaboration with Phileas.